aidancrowther/COMP3004-Scrummy/README.md

 Description:

-  A project for COMP3004 at carleton university designed to showcase an understanding of TDD and Agile development in a group environment.
+  A project for COMP3004 at Carleton university designed to showcase an understanding of TDD and Agile development in a group environment.

 ***